 - 1. Authorised Absence Leave granted by the Head teacher - 2.
 Sickness or any other unavoidable cause.
 Evidence presented will be assessed on a case-by-case basis. - 3.
-Religious Observance Any day that is exclusively set aside been made by the Local Authority for either transport to and from school or enabling him/her to become a registered pupil at a school nearer his/her home.
-(Walking distance - Exceeding 2 miles for a child under 8 years old, exceeding 3 miles for a child aged 8 years and over)
+Religious Observance Any day that is exclusively set aside - 4.
+Distance from School The school that the child is registered is not within walking distance of the child's home and no suitable arrangements have been made by the Local Authority for either transport to and from school or enabling him/her to become a registered pupil at a school nearer his/her home.
+(Walking distance Exceeding 2 miles for a child under 8 years old, exceeding 3 miles for a child aged 8 years and over) - 5.
+Trade or business The parent/carer can prove that their trade or business requires them to travel to such a degree that the child has attended school as regularly as the nature of the trade or business allows and the child has attended school for at least 200 sessions during the preceding 12 months.